 Asset allocation is the mix of stocks, bonds, cash, and alternative assets in your portfolio.
 It is the primary driver of long term performance and volatility.

-Research consistently shows that asset allocation explains the majority of return variability over time, far more than stock picking or market timing.
+Research has shown that asset allocation explains much of a portfolio's return variability over time, although security selection, costs, taxes, behavior, and timing can still meaningfully affect investor outcomes.
 Your risk profile directly determines how much exposure you have to equities, how much is allocated to bonds and stabilizing assets, whether illiquid alternatives are appropriate, and how concentrated or diversified your holdings should be.

-In simple terms: Your asset allocation is a direct expression of your risk tolerance.
+In simple terms: Your asset allocation should be a direct expression of your full risk profile.

 A conservative investor may prioritize stability and income.
 A moderate investor balances growth with downside protection.
 An aggressive investor emphasizes long-term growth, accepting higher short-term volatility.